DamaneDz/x00xinfo/README.md

 # x00x Server info

-  This File Was Written By DamaneDz.

-  all The Copyright Are To Me And x00x Projects

 For Educational Purpose Only
 Use This Script For Your Own Risques
 Twitter:@DamaneDz

-  P.S: If The Tool Won't Work Good Try To Crypt IT (USE a PHP Obfuscator)

-  The Last Update:27/04/2013
+P.S: If The Tool Won't Work Good Try To Crypt IT (USE a PHP Obfuscator) The Last Update:27/04/2013

   ![x00xinfo screenshot](https://image.prntscr.com/image/5mxFzE6_Qbey1V5jU3Saiw.png)
   ![x00xinfo screenshot](https://image.prntscr.com/image/lAIO_qO2TI6ILzRx3XF9ZQ.png)